 Showing that maybe Okamoto was a child at heart, this collection of colorful and smiling branches fixed to a central trunk represents the playfulness of being a kid.

 Location: In front of Kodomo no Shiro (National Children’s Castle) in Aoyama.
-Nearest stn: Shibuya or Omotesando, exit B2.
+Nearest station: Shibuya or Omotesando, exit B2.

 若い時計台 Wakaitokeidai (“Young Clock Tower”), 1966

 The elements (and the birds) have not been kind to this aging piece, which features striking colors and waving, spiky tendrils.
 A clock on top gives the time to Ginza shoppers.